Join us on Sunday, November 3rd as we give thanks for the animals who call Farm Sanctuary home at our annual Celebration for the Turkeys!

 “Living the Farm Sanctuary Life” by Farm Sanctuary’s President and Co-founder, Gene Baur

 Visit staffed barns at your own pace and connect with rescued animals

 Gift shop closes and event concludes

 Farm Sanctuary, a source of education and inspiration for thousands of individuals each year, relies on the dedication of volunteers.
-We are currently seeking volunteers for both Celebration for the Turkeys events, and we would love to have your help!
+We are currently seeking volunteers for our Celebration for the Turkeys and we would love to have your help!